-The Power of Water
+The Importance of Roots

 The HOPE of the Gospel is a wonderful one – to live for ever in the Kingdom of God.
 This promise is real and physical and is described in the Bible.
 God’s purpose is clear, “All the earth shall be filled with the glory of the Lord” (Numbers 14:21).